dex2dot0/dexv2/packages/blog/src/content/blog/03-ssf-plugin-monorepo/index.md

 ### Shared Logic

 Likely the biggest benefit, the project outlines methods to share code between plugins in the monorepo.
 This can be useful for shared utilities, types, functions, etc. that are used across multiple plugins.
 Esbuild takes care of bundling the shared code into the plugin bundles.
+This helps avoid the need for publishing shared code to NPM and managing multiple versions of the same code.

 ### Dependency Management

 PNPM Workspaces is a powerful tool that allows you to manage dependencies across multiple projects in a monorepo.
 This can be useful for managing dependencies that are shared across multiple projects.
-This includes not only the code your write, but also the dependencies that your code relies on.
+This includes not only the code your write but also the dependencies that your code relies on.

 ### Code Organization